awesome-pro/neon-website/content/docs/guides/cloudflare-workers.md

        ('1984', 'George Orwell');
    ```

-### Retrieve your Neon database connection string
+### Retrieve your Unique database connection string

-Log in to the Neon Console and navigate to the **Connection Details** section to find your database connection string.
+Log in to the Unique Console and navigate to the **Connection Details** section to find your database connection string.
 Select the **Pooled connection** option to add the `-pooler` option to your connection string.
 A pooled connection is recommended for serverless environments.
 For more information, see [Connection pooling](/docs/connect/connection-pooling).

 Your pooled connection string should look similar to this: